Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/set_alpha.rst

 The Set Alpha Node uses the input factor and color to create a black image that has an alpha set which goes from 0.00 to 1.00 over 60 frames, or completely transparent to completely opaque.
 Think of alpha as a multiplier for how vivid you can see that pixel.
-These two images are combined by our trusty Alpha Over node completely (a *Factor* of 1.00) to produce the composite image.
+These two images are combined by the Alpha Over node completely (a *Factor* of 1.00) to produce the composite image.
 The Set Alpha node will thus, depending on the frame being rendered, produce a black image that has some degree of transparency.
 Setup and Animate, and you have an image sequence that fades to black over a 2-second period.